 Patients now receive services at Elica’s three clinic locations – Arden Arcade, Midtown and West Sacramento – and from our mobile clinic, … More

-Family Health Centers of San Diego (FHCSD) is the lead agency for the San Diego Health Care for the Homeless Project.
-This HCH Project serves the entire county of San Diego through a network of community health clinics, community based support services and partnerships with other social service agencies, and homeless providers.… More
+Family Health Centers of San Diego’s (FHCSD) Healthcare for the Homeless Program serves the entire County of San Diego through a network of community health clinics, community based support services and partnerships with other social service agencies and homeless providers.… More

 JWCH Institute is an FQHC Medical Provider of Comprehensive Homeless Health Care Services, located in Downtown (Skid Row) Los Angeles.… More

 Dedicated to transforming the health and well-being of low-income and immigrant residents through compassionate care, self-sufficiency and community participation La Maestra (Spanish for “the teacher”) has grown into an award-winning health organization that served 47,866 patients and provided 187,623 clinic visits in 2017.

 The Los Angeles Christian Health Centers (LACHC) is a Christian non-profit organization that was founded by the Los Angeles Mission in 1996.
 The clinic provides comprehensive medical, dental and mental health care to homeless and uninsured individuals in the Skid Row area of Los Angeles and Boyle Heights.
 The clinic is open Monday through Friday.… More